-The Student Conduct and Resolution process is initiated when a report of an alleged violation of the Code of Conduct is made to an SUA staff member (ex: dean of students, residential life coordinator, resident assistant, professor, etc.)

-which is forwarded to the Office of Student Conduct and Resolution.
-This report in the form of an Incident Statement will then be reviewed by the assistant director of student conduct and resolution to determine if the nature of the incident warrants proceeding with the Conduct and Resolution process.
+The Student Conduct and Resolution process is initiated when a report of an alleged violation of the Code of Conduct is made to an SUA staff member (ex: Dean of Students, Residential Life Coordinator, Resident Assistant, professor, etc.) which is forwarded to the Office of Student Conduct and Resolution.
+This report in the form of an Incident Statement will then be reviewed by the Office of Student Conduct and Resolution to determine if the nature of the incident warrants proceeding with the Conduct and Resolution process.
 The educational process is standard for all violations of the Student Code of Conduct.
-Additional details regarding the process for cases involving allegations of sexual misconduct can be found in the Sexual Misconduct/Title IX Policy and Procedure.
-Note that the dean of students or the dean's designee may intervene in the process at any time during any case if needed.
+Additional details regarding the process for cases involving allegations of sexual misconduct can be found in the Equal Opportunity, Harassment, and Nondiscrimination Policy.
+Note that the Dean of Students or the dean's designee may intervene in the process at any time during any case if needed.

 - Request to Meet: Once it is determined that the incident relates to the Student Code of Conduct, the first step of our educational process is a preliminary fact-finding.
-The assistant director of student conduct and resolution will contact the student(s) involved in the report to meet and discuss the incident to determine if there is sufficient information to hold the student(s) responsible for a violation.
+The Office of Student Conduct and Resolution will contact the student(s) involved in the report to meet and discuss the incident to determine if there is sufficient information to hold the student(s) responsible for a violation.
 In the request to meet, the student will be informed of the incident and which section of the Code of Conduct may have been violated.
-The request to meet will be sent to the Reporting Party, Responding Party, and any witnesses. - 2.
-Fact Finding: The assistant director of student conduct and resolution will conduct the process based upon the facts and circumstances reported to the Office through interviews and follow-up interviews as feasible and appropriate with the Reporting Party, the Responding Party, any witnesses, and other SUA community members.
+The request to meet will be sent to the Reporting Party, Responding Party, and any witnesses. - Fact Finding: The Office of Student Conduct and resolution will conduct the process based upon the facts and circumstances reported to the Office through interviews and follow-up interviews as feasible and appropriate with the Reporting Party, the Responding Party, any witnesses, and other SUA community members.
 In addition, other pertinent evidentiary materials will be gathered to the extent reasonable and appropriate. - Analysis of Facts.
 All information gathered will be analyzed and considered, collectively.
-Facts will be analyzed based on direct or indirect corroboration, inherent plausibility, and credibility. - Outcome.
-If, after analyzing the facts, the assistant director of student conduct and resolution decides that there is inadequate information to hold the student(s) responsible, the complaint will be dropped and no further action taken.
-Student(s) will be informed of this outcome in writing. - 3.
-However, if there is adequate information to support the complaint, and a student(s) is held responsible for violating the Student Code of Conduct, appropriate sanctions and resolutions will be applied by the assistant director of student conduct and resolution.
-In cases regarding a violation of the sexual misconduct policy, the director of student services will determine the outcome and apply appropriate sanctions.
+Facts will be analyzed based on direct or indirect corroboration, inherent plausibility, and credibility. - 2.
+Outcome.
+If, after analyzing the facts, the Office of Student Conduct and Resolution decides that there is inadequate information to hold the student(s) responsible, the complaint will be dropped and no further action taken.
+Student(s) will be informed of this outcome in writing. - However, if there is adequate information to support the complaint, and a student(s) is held responsible for violating the Student Code of Conduct, appropriate sanctions and resolutions will be applied by the Office of Student Conduct and Resolution.
 The student will be informed of the outcome and sanctions in writing.